 Note that data for some stations are not shown because they are not yet recorded in the public HABMAP archive.

 Differentiating Pseudo-nitzschia species by light microscopy is difficult.
 For this reason, Pseudo-nitzschia "seriata" does not refer to an actual species but rather the larger size class of Pseudo-nitzschia, which is generally a more toxigenic group of species.
 Alternatively, Pseudo-nitzschia "delicatissima" refers to the smaller size class that is generally non-toxigenic.
 The dashed line on the plots demarcates the 10,000 cells/L "bloom" threshold designated here for Pseudo-nitzschia populations only.

 Three water samples were collected at Santa Cruz Wharf in February.
-Pseudo-nitzschia "seriata" was detected twice: once on Feb 17 (below the bloom threshold level) and on Feb 24 (above the threshold).
-Alexandrium spp. was detected once on Feb 24 (below the bloom threshold).
-Domoic acid and Pseudo-nitzschia "delicatissima" results are not yet available.
+Molecular probes for toxigenic Pseudo-nitzschia in the "seriata" class are conducted for this site, and was detected twice: once on Feb 17 (below the bloom threshold level) and on Feb 24 (above the threshold).
+Alexandrium spp. were detected once on Feb 24 (below the bloom threshold).
+Domoic acid results are not yet available.

 Cal Poly Pier shore station is supported by SCCOOS PI Ryan Walter and Ally Pasulka at Cal Poly.